 Using query parameters

 If you're using the subscribe page available at your newsletter's URL, you can automatically add new tags to new subscribers by adding a query parameter to the URL.
-The example below automatically gives people who subscribe through the link a tag called python
+The example below automatically gives people who subscribe through the link a tag called python:

 If you want to apply multiple tags at once, you can add multiple such query parameters.
 Here's an example: